20th Annual Detroit Trinity International Film Festival.

 Celebration Highlights:

-As we celebrate two decades of excellence, we are thrilled to host 20 unique events. that reflect our dedication to fostering a vibrant film community.
-Here’s what you can look forward to:
+As we celebrate two decades of excellence, we are thrilled to host 20 unique events that reflect our dedication to fostering a vibrant film community.

 - 20th Annual Detroit Trinity International Film Festival

-Mark your calendars for July 17th-19th as we showcase innovative films, highlighting stories that resonate with our community and beyond.
+Mark your calendars for July 16th-19th as we showcase innovative films, highlighting stories that resonate with our community and beyond.

 ABOUT THE TRINITY INTERNATIONAL FILM FESTIVAL

-The Detroit Trinity International Film Festival (DTIFF), founded by Marshalle Montgomery-Favors in 2006, has become a significant platform for showcasing diverse voices in cinema over its first two decades.
+The Detroit Trinity International Film Festival (DTIFF), founded in 2006, has become a significant platform for showcasing diverse voices in cinema over its first two decades.
 As it approaches its 20th anniversary in 2026, it's a great time to reflect on some of the highlights and moments from its inception.
+Thank you to The Carr Center for their unwavering support over the years.

 Early Highlights and Significant Moments